myhdl/myhdl/doc/source/manual/conversion.rst

 Introduction
 ------------

 Unsurprisingly, not all MyHDL code can be converted.
-In fact, there are significant restrictions.
-As the goal of the conversion functionality is implementation, this should not be a big issue: anyone familiar with synthesis is used to similar restrictions in the *synthesizable subset* of Verilog and VHDL.
+Although the restrictions are significant, the convertible subset is much broader than the RTL synthesis subset which is an industry standard.
+In other words, MyHDL code written according to the RTL synthesis rules, should always be convertible.
+However, it is also possible to write convertible code for non-synthesizable models or test benches.

 The converter attempts to issue clear error messages when it encounters a construct that cannot be converted.

-In practice, the synthesizable subset usually refers to RTL synthesis, which is by far the most popular type of synthesis today.
-There are industry standards that define the RTL synthesis subset.
-However, those were not used as a model for the restrictions of the MyHDL converter, but as a minimal starting point.
-On that basis, whenever it was judged easy or useful to support an additional feature, this was done.
-For example, it is actually easier to convert :keyword:`while` loops than :keyword:`for` loops even though they are not RTL- synthesizable.
-As another example, :keyword:`print` is supported because it's so useful for debugging, even though it's not synthesizable.
-In summary, the convertible subset is a superset of the standard RTL synthesis subset, and supports synthesis tools with more advanced capabilities, such as behavioral synthesis.

-Recall that any restrictions only apply to the design post elaboration.
+Recall that any restrictions only apply to the design after elaboration.
 In practice, this means that they apply only to the code of the generators, that are the leaf functional blocks in a MyHDL design.

 .. _conv-subset-style: